SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 ### Economic Indicators: the informative and nerve-wracking data flow <a name="data"></a>

-Financial market is like a bustling abstraction of economic activities, where people jump into the bus for economic objects such as sharing income and mitigating risk.
-Therefore, it is not surprising to see that economic conditions are quite relavant in managing investment within the financial markets.
+Financial market is like a bustling abstraction of the economic world, where people jump into the bus for economic objects such as sharing income and mitigating risk.
+Therefore, it comes as no surprise that economic conditions are quite relavant in managing investment within the financial market.

-Empirical research has also validated this notion.
-Scholars and industry experts have dedicated significant efforts to conduct studies, revealing the profound influence of various economic factors on the performance of asset classes, yield curves, sectors, styles, and so on.
-It hilighted the importance of considering economic indicators when making informed investment decisions.
+This notion finds its support in empirical research as well.
+Scholars and industry experts have dedicated considerable efforts to conduct studies, revealing the profound influence of various economic factors on the performance of asset classes, yield curves, sectors, styles, and so on.
+It hilighted the importance of considering economic conditions when making informed investment decisions.

 While it is not a straghtforward task to incorporate the data flow of economic indicators into a regular investment decision process.
-We are faced with an overwhelming number of indicators, which are unstructured in their natures.
-Just like the chart below shows.
+We are faced with an overwhelming number of economic indicators that are unstructured in their natures.
+Just as the chart below glimpses.

 #### Economic Data Flow: Jagged and Mixed Frequency